wearebraid/vueformulate.com/docs/guide/inputs/file/README.md

 ## Setting initial values

-Setting the initial value of a form that contains an uploaded file is as simple as passing it back the array of objects containing urls.
+Setting the initial value of a form that contains an uploaded file is as simple as giving it an array of objects containing urls.
 This will populate the form element, and return the same url in the payload, but wont re-upload.

 ```vue